Jtalbert15/jtalbert15/README.md

-## Hi there, below I have listed projects I have completed in my home lab
+## Hi there, below I have linked projects I have completed in my home lab

-Setting up and Installing Virtual Machines using Virtual Box: https://github.com/Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s
+<a href="https://github.com/Jtalbert15/Installing-Virtual-Machine-and-Windows-ISO-s">Setting up and Installing Virtual Machines using Virtual Box </a>

 <h1>Active Directory</h1>

-Setting up Active directory with Windows Server 2019: https://github.com/Jtalbert15/Setting-up-Active-Directory-on-our-Windows-Server-2019
+<a href="https://github.com/Jtalbert15/Setting-up-Active-Directory-on-our-Windows-Server-2019">Setting up Active directory with Windows Server 2019 </a>

-Adding a computer to a domain: https://github.com/Jtalbert15/Adding-A-computer-to-our-domain
+<a href="https://github.com/Jtalbert15/Adding-A-computer-to-our-domain">Adding a computer to a domain</a>

-Adding a user to the domain and assigning that user to a group policy: https://github.com/Jtalbert15/Creating-a-user-and-adding-them-to-a-group-policy
+<a href="https://github.com/Jtalbert15/Creating-a-user-and-adding-them-to-a-group-policy">Adding a user to the domain and assigning that user to a group policy</a>